Banyc/Screenshot-OCR/README.md

 - Screenshots within the red rectangle are sent to third-party website to do OCR processing.
 No privacy guarantee.
 - BUGs may occasionally occur, which may mistaken the range of the red rectangle leading to extra screenshot sending.
 No privacy guarantee for your computer's full-size screenshot.
-- Your screenshot might be used in analyse use to the receiving websites.
 - Your IP address may be exposed to the screenshots receiving websites.
+- Your screenshot and your IP address might be used in analyse use to the receiving websites.

+## Introduction to Different APIs

+- Sogou OCR API has a better recognition for English and Chinese but with size restriction for uploaded image;
+- A9T9 can identify as many as 20 languages.

 ## How to use